 - Colorado: 17% of licenses and 11% of entities

-- Direct Marijuana Business: grows, produces, processes, distributes or sells marijuana or marijuana products.
+- Direct Marijuana Business: grows, produces, processes, distributes, or sells marijuana or marijuana products.

-- Indirect Marijuana Business: derives revenue for the previous year from sales to direct marijuana businesses, which supports the development and improvement of marijuana.
+- Indirect Marijuana Business derives revenue for the previous year from sales to direct marijuana businesses, which supports the development and improvement of marijuana.

-- COVID-19 is a short term hindrance to the state and federal reform efforts.
+- COVID-19 is a short-term hindrance to the state and federal reform efforts.

-- Alcohol prohibition lifted in 1933 to generate revenue during the depression.
+- Alcohol prohibition was lifted in 1933 to generate revenue during the depression.
 There is economic pressure due to COVID-19 to look for new sources of revenue.
 Marijuana is a major contributor to the US Economy.